soumendu-11/autoencoder/README.md

 However, due to the presence of some faults, the experimental power will not follow the same trend (as indicated by the measured power).

 In this exercise, I detect anomalies or faults using an autoencoder model applied to the measured power data points.

+Note: The autoencoder model for anomaly detection can be expanded to handle multi-feature and more complex patterns in real-world datasets, such as real PV panel datasets.